Eritrea: Risk Assessment

 - Large public and external deficits

-- Country has become an international pariah state
+- The country has become an international pariah state

 - Worrying human rights record